bwks/shazam-starter/README.md

-# shazam-starter
+# Shazam Starter Template

-Shazam is a Static Site Generator for Masochists.

-The quickest way to get started is with Docker/Compose
+The quickest way to get started is with Docker, Docker Compose and this template

+> It is assumed that you already have Docker with Compose already installed.
+> This template was tested against Docker CE - 20.10.21

 ## Clone the starter template
 ```